Gail Karp

-Gail Ilene Posner Karp (born in the mid 1950s in Detroit, Michigan) served as the cantor of the Reform Jewish synagogue Temple Emanuel in Davenport, Iowa from 1987 - 2016.
-She is also employed by the Department of Defense.
+Gail Ilene Posner Karp (born in the mid 1950s in Detroit, Michigan) served as the cantor of the Reform Jewish synagogue Temple Emanuel in Davenport, Iowa, US from 1987 to 2016.
+She is employed by the Department of Defense.

 Early life and education

-Karp attended the Hebrew Union College - Jewish Institute of Religion, Debbie Friedman School of Sacred Music in New York City (HUC-JIR), where Gail was ordained as the fourth female Jewish Cantor in 1978, and subsequently received a master's degree in voice performance and musicology from the University of Nebraska–Lincoln in 1980.
-She became a member of the professional women’s music fraternity, Sigma Alpha Iota, while a student.
+Karp attended the Hebrew Union College - Jewish Institute of Religion, Debbie Friedman School of Sacred Music in New York City (HUC-JIR), where she was ordained as the fourth female Jewish cantor in 1978, and subsequently achieved a master's degree in voice performance and musicology from the University of Nebraska–Lincoln in 1980.
+She became a member of the professional women's music fraternity Sigma Alpha Iota while a student.

 Early career

 While in seminary, Gail Posner Karp served Temple Beth Torah on Long Island as their first cantor in the late 70’s.
-In the years that followed, she was affiliated with Temple Israel of Omaha and Congregation B’nai Jeshurun of Lincoln in Nebraska, Temple Beth El of Aptos and Temple Emanuel of San Jose.
+In the years that followed she was affiliated with Temple Israel of Omaha and Congregation B'nai Jeshurun of Lincoln in Nebraska, Temple Beth El of Aptos and Temple Emanuel of San Jose.
 She was the first credentialed, licensed cantor to serve these congregations.

 Advocacy

-In 1986, the Karps’ middle child, Joshua, was diagnosed with autism at the University of Iowa Hospitals and Clinics, Division of Child Psychiatry.
-The diagnosis resulted in a second career that included local, state and national leadership roles with the Autism Societies of the Quad Cities, state of Iowa and nationally from the mid-80’s until the turn of the century.
-During this time, Gail Karp was also appointed to the Iowa Governor’s Task Force on Autism, worked on the establishment of the Autism Tissue Program, and consulted with numerous other funded special projects of regional and national significance (SPRANS grant programs) that impacted the lives of persons with disabilities.
+In 1986, the Karp's middle child, Joshua, was diagnosed with autism at the University of Iowa Hospitals and Clinics, Division of Child Psychiatry.
+The diagnosis led to a second career that included local, state and national leadership roles with the Autism Societies of the Quad Cities, state of Iowa and nationally from the mid-1980s until the turn of the century.
+During this time, Gail Karp was also appointed to the Iowa Governor's Task Force on Autism, worked on the establishment of the Autism Tissue Program, and consulted with numerous other funded special projects of regional and national significance (SPRANS grant programs) that impacted the lives of persons with disabilities.
 Cantor Karp has served on the editorial boards of The Journal of Information and Referral Services, The Advocate (a quarterly publication of the Autism Society of America), and the Iowa COMPASS.
 In 2003, she received an honorary doctorate from the Hebrew Union College, citing her work on behalf of this special population.
-The Jewish value of tikkun olam (repairing the world) continues to serve as a theme in her life.